It has been a busy couple of months, my friends.

 Craniocervical instability can cause bradycardia (abnormally slow heart rhythms) and fluctuations in rate which return to normal when the head is properly supported.
 We called the neurosurgeon to see what we should do and were advised to go to the emergency room and to follow up with my cardiologist.
 Our local hospital staff are really great with EDS patients- they know a decent bit about EDS and the possible conditions and complications that can come along with it.
 They know they don’t have the equipment and specialists available there to treat us and are honest and up front about it.
 I had been to our ER before for heart rate related issues and the most they did was give me IV fluids.

 I had the equipment at home to monitor my vitals and could self hydrate so we opted to wait until the next day to seek medical care as I already had an appointment with my cardiologist scheduled.
-Also- it’s flu season and I am not all about that.
+Also- it’s flu season and I am not about that.

 I LOVE MY CARDIOLOGIST.